shah0150/MAD9145-W21/docs/modules/research-planning/README.md

 REMEMBER: You can also record each meeting with your phone or laptop.

-## Learning To Use Wrike
+## Learning To Use Trello (Need to be updated)

-Your [Wrike](https://www.wrike.com) accounts will soon be live.
+Your [Trello](https://trello.com/) accounts will soon be live.
 You will be receiving invitations to join an account and you will be assigned to a project.
 The team lead and design lead will be set as the owners of the project but everyone on the team will be invited to participate in the project.

 There is a free student version of Wrike, however, this is limited to 5 people on a team.